This post contains affiliate links.

 It’s the access point for Huascaran National Park, which contains one of National Geographic’s best treks in the world: Santa Cruz.
 Daniel and I solo hiked the Santa Cruz trek over 4 days and it was an awesome experience.

-Huaraz also boasts Laguna 69, an absolutely stunning and surreal day hike from the city, mountain climbing like our one day climb of Nevado Mateo (which was one of my FAVORITE experiences from my entire 4.5 month trip through Peru), and other common trips to visit lakes and glaciers in the area.
+Huaraz also boasts Laguna 69, an absolutely stunning and surreal day hike from the city, mountain climbing like our one day climb of Nevado Mateo (which was one of my favorite experiences on our 4.5 month trip through Peru), and other excursions to visit lakes and glaciers in the area.

 Accommodation and Daily Life

-Like I said, Arequipa is a big city.
-That means it has malls, giant grocery stores, American chains and fast food restaurants, and cuisines of all varieties.
+As I said, Arequipa is a big city.
+That means it has malls, giant grocery stores, American chains, and fast food restaurants, and cuisines of all varieties.
 Wifi is fast(ish) and there are coworking spaces to join.

 Day Trips and Things to Do

 So, this one is split.
-If you’re a city dweller, you will prefer Arequipa.
+If you’re a city dweller, Arequipa is one of the best places to visit in Peru.
 If you’re a nature lover, Huaraz wins.

 Cost of Living